Mandorlo/FeuilleJaune/README.md

 * run `ionic serve` to run the app in the browser with live reload
 * run `ionic cordova run android` to run the app on your usb connected smartphone
 * while developping, in index.html you should comment the service worker lines (otherwise it will cache everything and livereload won't work)

+### How to add support for new currency :

+* add currency id to the currency type in currency.service
+* add currency to firebase collection through the tool.js

 ## Known bugs